ezhang3333/LeNet-5-CNN/lab5/README.md

 Before starting this lab, make sure that:

-* You have reviewed lectures on parallel scan and histogramming
+* You have reviewed the lecture on histogramming.

 ## Instruction

-Edit the code in the code tab to perform the following:
+Edit the code in the code tab to perform the following.
+Note that the scan should be done on CPU, while all other functions should be implemented on the GPU:

 * Cast the image to `unsigned char`